Phoenix Mercury vs. Las Vegas Aces: Betting Trends, Record ATS, Home/Road Splits

 Mercury Moneyline and ATS Records

-- The Mercury have won six, or 20%, of the 30 games they've played as underdogs this season.
+- The Mercury have been underdogs in 31 games this season and won six (19.4%) of those contests.

-- The Mercury have played as an underdog of +1100 or more once this season and lost that game.
+- The Mercury have not been a bigger underdog this season than the +1600 moneyline set for this game.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.